Environment

 External Evaluation

-In the Water Security survey conducted by CDP, a global environmental non-profit organization, we have been selected “A List” company, the highest rating, for three consecutive years (FY2021 to FY2023).
+In the Water Security survey conducted by CDP, a global environmental non-profit organization, we have been selected “A List” company, the highest rating, for four consecutive years (FY2021 to FY2024).

 ONO PHARMACEUTICAL CO.,LTD., ONO PHARMACEUTICAL CO.,LTD., system